pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 I hope I spelled it right)) could you tell me, what is the best way to it?
 I tried using nestedExpr, but failed))

-PS there can be any c/c++ valid code on the place of 'int A1 = 100', I made this example for the sake of simplicity))
+PS there can be any c/c++ valid code on the place of `'int A1 = 100'`, I made this example for the sake of simplicity))

 #### 2012-01-16 23:43:55 - 0xLeFF
 when I'm parsing only inner code blocks like this: